-Section 6.
+Section 7.
 Job Description (Essential Duties) of the Dean of Graduate Studies

-Subject to the control of the Board of Trustees the Dean of Graduate Studies shall:
+Subject to the control of the Board of Trustees the Dean of Graduate Studies, being a member of the President's Cabinet and Academic Leadership Team, shall:

-- (1) Direct the School of Graduate Studies generally. - (2) Direct the graduate program. - (3) Develop curricula appropriate to the graduate program; - (4) Coordinate the graduate program with supporting services such as, but not limited to, enrollment management, library services, and publications; - (5) Select and evaluate graduate faculty based on their academic, doctrinal, philosophical, and spiritual competency as they relate to the overall objectives of VACU; - (6) Perform such other duties as are stated in the authorized position description approved by the Board.
+- (1) Direct the School of Graduate Studies generally. - (2) Direct the graduate program. - (3) Develop curricula appropriate to the graduate program;

+- (4) Coordinate the graduate program with supporting services such as, but not limited to, enrollment management, library services, and publications; - (5) Select and evaluate graduate faculty based on their academic, doctrinal, philosophical, and spiritual competency as they relate to the overall objectives of VACU; - (6) Perform such other duties as are stated in the authorized position description approved by the Board.

-Section 7.
+Section 8.
 Job Description (Essential Duties) of the Dean of Student